 Now that we have talked about methods and preparation, let’s talk about how to actually execute the evaluation.
 The nice thing about board assessments is that you can adapt the method to best fit your needs and values.
 Whether you choose to do short periodic checkins, extensive annual evaluations, or some hybrid of the two, here are some best practices to make your efforts fruitful.

 It’s very common in the nonprofit world for board meetings to be chock full of business.
 It’s easy to fill all the allotted time with the typical board meeting business and not leave time for assessment.
-But again, even more formal nonprofit board assessment doesn’t need to be a time-consuming logistical nightmare.
+But again, a formal nonprofit board assessment doesn’t need to be a time-consuming logistical nightmare.

 Consider saving 15 minutes at the end of a board meeting for a short questionnaire.
 Even better, send the questionnaire out about a month prior to a board meeting or retreat.
 That way you have time to address any concerning results before or during your next gathering.